renoise/tools/Tools/com.renoise.xLib.xrnx/source/xLib/README.md

 # About xLib

 The xLib library is a suite of classes that extend the standard Renoise API.
-Each class aims to be implemented with static methods as widely as possible -  this should make xLib compatible with most programming styles.

 ## How to use